idcrook/esp8266-playground/Breadboard_Programmer_USB_TTL_FT232R_3v3/README.md

     - **IMPORTANT**: Vcc on this cable is 5V -- DO NOT USE TO POWER ESP-01 module directly!
 ESP8266 is ONLY 3.3V safe.
 Leave VCC of this cable unconnected!

   - UA85M33C LDO 3.3V regulator
-    - For a portable application using a 5V USB power bank, a 5.0V -> 3.3V regulator would be better, something like AMS1117
+    - For a portable application using a 5V USB power bank, a 5.0V -> 3.3V regulator would be better, something like AMS1117 or LD1117

   - 9V/650mA wall wart power supply
     - Will be connected to an LDO voltage regulator to get a 3.3V supply for the ESP module
     - Power supply output voltage in range of 6.5V to 12V should work too
     - 5V barely sufficient for particular LDO voltage regulator I had, which has a 1.7V dropout voltage.
 YMMV, as there are many lower drop-out voltage LDOs available.
 Basically I used a PSU I had and checked out datasheet for as efficient operation on LDO as possible.

   - ESP-01 module, such as [ESP8266 ESP-01 Remote Serial Port WIFI Transceiver Wireless Module](https://www.banggood.com/ESP8266-Remote-Serial-Port-WIFI-Transceiver-Wireless-Module-p-947259.html?rmmds=search&cur_warehouse=CN)